Vultee A-31 Vengeance

 The Vultee A-31 Vengeance is an American dive bomber of World War II that was built by Vultee Aircraft.
 A modified version was called A-35.
 The Vengeance was not used operationally by the United States but was operated as a front-line aircraft by the Royal Air Force, the Royal Australian Air Force, and the Royal Indian Air Force in Southeast Asia and the Southwest Pacific.
-The A-31 remained in service with U.S. units until 1945, primarily as a target-tug.
+The A-31 remained in service with US units until 1945, primarily as a target-tug.

 Design and development

 In 1940, Vultee Aircraft started the design of a single-engined dive-bomber, the Vultee Model 72 (V-72) to meet the requirements of the French Armée de l'Air.
 The V-72 was built with private funds and was intended for sale to foreign markets.
 The V-72 was a low-wing, single-engine monoplane with a closed cockpit and a crew of two.
 An air-cooled radial Wright Twin Cyclone engine rated at 1600 hp powered the V-72.
 It was armed with fixed forward-firing and flexible-mounted .30 in machine guns in the rear cockpit.
 The aircraft carried up to 1500 lb of bombs in an interior bomb bay and on external wing racks.

 The Vengeance was uniquely designed to dive vertically without lift from the wing pulling the aircraft off target.
 To this end, the wing had a 0° angle of incidence the better to align the nose of the aircraft with the target during the dive.
 This resulted in the aircraft cruising in a nose-up attitude, giving a poor forward view for the pilot, particularly during landing.
 It had an unusual, W-shaped wing planform.
 This resulted from an error in calculating its centre of gravity.
 Moving the wing back by "sweeping" the centre section was a simpler fix than re-designing the wing root.
 This gives the impression of an inverted gull wing when seen from an angle, when in fact the wing has a more conventional dihedral on the outer wing panels.